jsaizant/ACER/Catalogue of Requirements Project/README.md

     -   Action 5c - IDCZGT ACER decision Annex I.pdf
     -   Action 9 - CCM CORE ACER Decision Annex I (DA).pdf
     -   Action 4 - HAR annex SEE ACER Decision 06-2017 Annex I.pdf

+These exceptions were removed and all 141 regulatory documents are analysed in the Table of Requirements.

 ## IMPLEMENTATION INTO MONOCLE